mulle-core/mulle-stacktrace/README.md

 #### 👣 Stracktrace support for various OS

 The idea here is to have a unified library for stacktraces.
-This currently just uses `<execinfo.h>`.
-It will need more code to support windows.
-This is not doing much at the moment and not doing it very well.
+It now defaults to [libbacktrace](https://github.com/ianlancetaylor/libbacktrace)` as the actual stacktrace implemntation.